 The Interest Rate on Series HH Savings Bonds

 The interest rate for the Series HH savings bonds was set every six months.
 When an investor bought a Series HH bond, they locked in that interest rate for 10 years.
 After 10 years, the rate could be adjusted for the next 10 years.
 Series HH savings bonds reached maturity and stop earning interest income altogether 20 years after the investor bought the bond.
 At maturity, the investor was repaid the face value of the bond.

 Interest income received from Series HH savings bonds must be reported in the tax year it is received, but it is not subject to state and local taxes.

-Like the Series I savings bonds, Series HH savings bonds can be redeemed for full face value at any time.
+Like the Series I savings bond, the Series HH savings bonds can be redeemed for full face value at any time.
 That means investors didn't need to wait 20 years to get their principal back.
 However, once an investor receives their principal back, they will stop earning interest income.